DMA-Lab/katr-search/README.md

-# Katr-Search
+# KATR-Search

-This repository includes the code for KATR-Search and all baseline algorithms.
-Each folder contains the code for its respective algorithm: "KATR-Search", "DAPrune", "ROSE-GM", "OSS-caling", and "StarKOSR".
+This repository contains the code for KATR-Search and all baseline algorithms.
+You can access the code in `src/main/NY`.

 ## Dataset